To Be Innovative and Inclusive

 ANNISAA is a Muslim women’s empowerment organization providing a significant benefit to the Muslim community by empowering Muslim women and girls to effectively address the challenges of integration and self-empowerment through educational enrichment, healthy living, and social development, aiming to serve women of all faiths, race, origins, ethnicities, and abilities.

-Our unique approach, applied to both the ANNISAA model and the work of ANNISAA, is based upon five overall principles.
+Our unique approach, applied to both the ANNISAA model and the work of ANNISAA, is based upon five overarching principles.

 Popular education is a model that begins with an individual's personal experience and moves toward collective action.
 Contrary to traditional hierarchal education where experts hold the knowledge, this model is grounded in the belief that everyone is an expert, and argues that learning is not a top-down process.
 In validating experiential knowledge, popular education actively engages and empowers the individual in moving towards collective change.
 The ANNISAA approach favours grassroots and critical educational approaches designed to recognize Muslim women’s knowledge and invites Muslim women to be experts in their own lives.